akka/akka/akka-docs/manual/getting-started-first.rst

 Couple of things are worth explaining further.

 First, we are passing in a ``java.util.concurrent.CountDownLatch`` to the ``Master`` actor.
-This latch is only used for plumbing, to have a simple way of letting the outside world knowing when the master can deliver the result and shut down.
-In more idiomatic Akka code, as we will see in part two of this tutorial series, we would not use a latch.
+This latch is only used for doing plumbing (in this specific tutorial), to have a simple way of letting the outside world knowing when the master can deliver the result and shut down.
+In more idiomatic Akka code, as we will see in part two of this tutorial series, we would not use a latch but other abstractions and functions like ``Channel``, ``Future`` and ``!!!`` to achive the same thing in a non-blocking way.
+But for simplicity let's stick to a ``CountDownLatch`` for now.

 Second, we are adding a couple of life-cycle callback methods; ``preStart`` and ``postStop``.
 In the ``preStart`` callback we are recording the time when the actor is started and in the ``postStop`` callback we are printing out the result (the approximation of Pi) and the time it took to calculate it.
 In this call we also invoke ``latch.countDown`` to tell the outside world that we are done.